hybrid agile teams

 We know these principles are necessary for agile teams to rapidly learn from each other, adjust appropriately, and continuously deliver value.
 This then begs the question: How can we reestablish agility to stay competitive when we’re working in different places, different times, and different ways?

-Tips for remaining Agile in a hybrid world
+Tips for remaining Agile in meetings with a hybrid team

 It is indeed possible to continue Agile practices in a hybrid workplace.
-To demonstrate how, let’s take a look at some ways teams can make one of the most common Agile frameworks, Scrum, work in a hybrid setting.
-Keep these tips in mind throughout all of your Agile meetings—or events, as they’re referred to in Scrum—to keep your hybrid team ahead of the curve:
+To demonstrate how, let’s take a look at some ways teams can make one of the most common Agile frameworks, Scrum, thrive in a hybrid setting.
+Keep these tips in mind throughout all of your Agile or Scrum meetings—or events, as they’re referred to in Scrum—to keep your hybrid team ahead of the curve:

 Look for ways to connect your team members and encourage bonds outside of business, such as team lunches or one-on-one meetings between team members.
-When the barriers start to come down, empathy grows, trust will form naturally, and collaboration will become more effective.
+When the barriers start to come down, empathy grows, trust forms naturally, and collaboration becomes more effective, and, with intentional effort, trust can be built.

 Create a “safe to fail” culture, not a fail-safe one.
 Psychological safety is one of the most important foundational elements to an Agile team.
 For teams to truly embrace an Agile mindset, a culture that makes it okay to experiment, admit mistakes, and openly share ideas must exist.